Constitution Day (Norway): Celebration abroad

 In the United Kingdom, the Norwegian community in London holds a 17 May celebration each year in Southwark Park.
-The celebration is attended by a large number of Norwegians resident in London and includes a parade, a traditional service in a local church, and the selling of traditional Norwegian foods such as Solo and makrell i tomat, and many Norwegian flags for Norwegians who have left theirs at home.

-The Norwegian church in Cardiff celebrates Syttende Mai with a parade and a speech about the history of Syttende Mai and then a meal of tasty waffles.
+The celebration is attended by a large number of Norwegians resident in London and includes a parade, a traditional service in the Norwegian church, and the selling of traditional Norwegian foods such as Solo and makrell i tomat, and many Norwegian flags for Norwegians who have left theirs at home.
+The Norwegian church in Cardiff celebrates Syttende mai with a parade and a speech about the history of the holiday and a meal of waffles.
 In Orkney, Scotland, 17 May is celebrated by the Orkney Norway Friendship Association in recognition of the islands' strong historic links with Norway, with similar celebrations taking place in neighbouring Shetland.
 In Glasgow, Scotland, 17 May is celebrated at Murano Street Student Village where Norwegian students and their friends congregate to enjoy the traditional festivities of the day.
 This includes the wearing of Norwegian traditional colours as well as the consumption of spectacularly copious amounts of alcoholic beverages.

-Stockholm, Sweden, has a big celebration with a parade starting at Engelbrektsplan and ending at Skansen, in which more than 10,000 participate every year.
+Stockholm, Sweden, has a largecelebration with a parade starting at Engelbrektsplan and ending at Skansen, in which more than 10,000 participate every year.
 The event includes Stockholm's only dedicated 17 May marching band, Det Norske Korps.

 It is also common for Norwegians living abroad to gather and celebrate.
 In some countries, typically where the population of Norwegian expatriates is small, the Norwegian embassy is the focus of celebrations, or sometimes the diplomats' spouses arrange an event.

-In New Zealand, the 17th of May is celebrated in Fiordland, a small piece of Norway in the fjords and mountains of southwest New Zealand.
-All Fjordland buildings are made of eucalyptus and are inspired by Norwegian architecture.
-They have an exposition of photos and facts about Norway, typical food, and a presentation with six Fjord Horses making a choreography with Norwegian music Vi på Langedrag by Sigmund Groven.
+In New Zealand, the 17th of May is celebrated in Fiordland, a Norwegian community located in the fjords and mountains of southwest New Zealand.
+All Fiordland buildings are made of eucalyptus and are inspired by Norwegian architecture.
+The event features an exposition of photos and facts about Norway, typical food, and a presentation with six fjord horses along with the Norwegian song "Vi på Langedrag" by Sigmund Groven.

-Norsewood in New Zealand also Celebrates Norway Day with a church service, folk dancing displays by school children and Norwegian songs performed by the village choir.
+Norsewood in New Zealand also celebrates Norway Day with a church service, folk dancing displays by school children and Norwegian songs performed by the village choir.

 Soldiers celebrating the national holiday in Meymaneh, Afghanistan.

 Norwegian Constitution Day, celebrated in Ballard, Seattle.